Auto union strike is latest worry in Flint, GM’s birthplace

 Residents suffered another kind of blow in 2014 and 2015, when lead from old pipes leached into drinking water due to a lack of corrosion-control treatment following a change in the water source when the financially strapped city was under state emergency management.
 The switch also has been linked to a deadly Legionnaires’ disease outbreak.

-Water quality has improved, and officials expect a citywide effort to replacing the aging pipes to be finished this year.
+Water quality has improved, and officials expect a citywide effort to replace the aging pipes to be finished this year.

-For the mayor, it was a sign of progress when GM reached a deal with the city last year to resume using the Flint-supplied water.
+For the mayor, it was a sign of progress when GM last year resumed using the Flint-supplied water.

 Weaver says when she asks residents “what recovery looks like,” the reply is simple: “Jobs.”

-A strike lasting couple of weeks or less shouldn’t deliver a major economic blow to the area or state, said Chris Douglas, an associate professor of economics at University of Michigan-Flint.
+A strike lasting a couple of weeks or less shouldn’t deliver a major economic blow to the area or state, said Chris Douglas, an associate professor of economics at University of Michigan-Flint.
 But a longer walkout would curb needed tax revenue — the state has fewer jobs now than in 2000 — and hobble GM, which never regained market share from the shutdown two decades ago, he says.

 “Everyone is weaker now, compared to 1998 — the company, the city and even the statewide economy,” he said.

-Joe Duplanty Jr., 56, works on the assembly line making a diesel engine.
+Joe Duplanty Jr., 56, works on the assembly line making diesel engines.
 Duplanty, whose father was the president of a Flint UAW local decades ago, knows the history of GM and Flint — including how tough it can be on the city when the automaker scales back operations.

 “When plants start leaving, the city’s going to suffer,” he said.